matrix-org/matrix.org/content/blog/2026/02/2026-02-06-fosdem-wrap-up.md

 ## FOSDEM Online

 Not only did we have a Hackathon, a booth, and contributions to a devroom: Matrix was also *everywhere* at FOSDEM.
 Indeed, FOSDEM has an online side.
-Element hosted the infrastructure, and configured and monitored the rooms, widgets and bots that run the online side of FOSDEM.
+Element hosted the infrastructure and configured and monitored the rooms, widgets, and bots that run the online side of FOSDEM.

 In terms of numbers: